microsoft/knowledge-extraction-recipes-forms/Project_Preparation/Decision_Guidance/README.md

 *Which languages are covered in the documents?*

-Form Recognizer currently supports English documents only, but it is worth trying to use this service if the forms predomininantly use [Latin based characters](https://en.wikipedia.org/wiki/Latin_alphabet).
+Form Recognizer currently supports English documents only, but it is worth trying to use this service if the forms predominantly use [Latin based characters](https://en.wikipedia.org/wiki/Latin_alphabet).
 If the forms do contain non-Latin based characters, such as a German Umlaut for example, an exercise needs to take place to determine whether these characters influence the context or meaning of the information to be extracted, if they do not then Form Recognizer can be considered.

 Strategies to re-instate these characters, if they are deemed important, can be adopted by performing an initial OCR scan of the form, storing the coordinates of the characters of interest and then re-instating them after the Form Recognizer extraction.